-Our contracts often require us to satisfy or achieve certain milestones in order to receive payment for the work performed, or in the case of cost-reimbursable contracts, provide support for billings in advance of receiving payment.
+Our contracts often require us to satisfy or achieve certain milestones in order to receive payment for the work performed, or in the case of costreimbursable contracts, provide support for billings in advance of receiving payment.
 As a result, we may incur significant costs or perform significant amounts of work prior to receipt of payment.
 If any of our customers do not proceed with the completion of projects or default on their payment obligations, or if we encounter disputes with our customers with respect to the adequacy of billing support, we may face difficulties in collecting payment of amounts due to us for the costs previously incurred.
 In addition, many of our customers for large projects are project-specific entities that do not have significant assets other than their interests in the project and may encounter financial difficulties relating to their businesses.
-It may be difficult to collect amounts owed to us by these customers.
-If we are unable to collect amounts owed to us, this would have an adverse effect on our future financial condition, results of operations and cash flows.
+It may be difficult to collect amounts owed to us, this would have an adverse effect on our future financial condition, results of operations and cash flows.